Valuing Differences - Creating Unity.

-For more than 40+ years, the True Colors user-friendly temperament and personality typing program has been helping people of all ages, all over the world, understand and recognize differences that can lead to miscommunication and conflict.
-Whatever challenges you may be facing at home, in school or in the workplace, we have solutions that work to help you to communicate virtually and in person.
+For over 40 years, the True Colors proprietary user-friendly temperament and personality typing program has been helping people of all ages, all over the world, understand and recognize differences that can lead to miscommunication and conflict.
+Whatever challenges you may be facing at home, in school, or in the workplace, we have solutions that work to help you to communicate virtually and in person.
 Valuing Differences.
 Creating Unity.

 How Does True Colors Work?

-The True Colors system distills complex personality assessments and characteristics into practical tools and actionable programs.
-We use colors — Orange, Gold, Green and Blue — to differentiate the four central primary personality types.
+The True Colors proprietary system distills complex personality assessments and characteristics into practical tools and actionable programs.
+We use colors — Orange, Gold, Green, and Blue — to differentiate the four central primary personality types.
 These colors lay the foundation of True Colors’ fun and insightful personality-identification system.
-We teach people and organizations how to identify and recognize different personalities, and better understand themselves and others.
+Our methodology helps people and organizations learn how to identify and recognize different personalities, and better understand themselves and others.

 Who Uses True Colors?

-The True Colors methodology has been used globally for over 40 years by corporations, non-profits, education, government and military institutions.
-Our clients include many of the most respected Fortune 500 companies such as Amazon, Google, Ford, and many others.
+The True Colors proprietary temperament and personality typing methodology has been used globally for over 40 years by corporations, non-profits, education, government, and military institutions.
+Our clients include many of the most respected Fortune 500 companies such as Amazon, Google, Ford, Kraft, Oracle, Marriott, and many others.
 Our methodology has also been seamlessly applied to smaller companies, individuals, and in family settings.

 History of True Colors

 The practice of personality typing of temperament theory started with Hippocrates (born in 460 BC) who is considered the father of modern medicine.
 He is commonly credited as the first to see the quadratic nature of people and developed terms to describe these differences.
 In an age of mystery and superstition, Hippocrates identified four different temperaments in humans related to bodily fluids: Sanguine, Melancholic, Phlegmatic, and Choleric.